Snow has arrived!

 After a hill visit, me and Morna went to the bottom of Silver Mount as the female reindeer Chelsea and her calf Shakespeare didn’t want to come in with the herd.
 Shakespeare also looked thin and had a history of having a leg injury.

 When we got to the bottom of Silver Mount, Chelsea wasn’t interested in the food Morna had.
 Chelsea is a very shy reindeer and has a wild side to her.
-So the only option was to herd Chelsea and Shakespeare to the tempory holding pen.
+So the only option was to herd Chelsea and Shakespeare to the temporary holding pen.
 Firstly we herded them through the gate into the bottom bit of the East Enclosure.
 By using our body language, speed and movement, me and Morna herded them across the East Enclosure.
 It was very breath-taking as one false move could startle them and they could have ran off into the wrong direction.
 I felt like a sheep dog and I found it amazing that we managed to herd them where we wanted them to be by just using ourselves.
 Morna and me were so happy and felt we have both achieved such a massive thing, it was such a very special feeling.

-After getting Chelsea and Shakespeare in to the tempory pen, we had to take Shakespeare’s temperature as he looked thin and didn’t come in with the rest of the herd.
+After getting Chelsea and Shakespeare in to the temporary pen, we had to take Shakespeare’s temperature as he looked thin and didn’t come in with the rest of the herd.
 That could be a sign that a reindeer is poorly.
 Earlier that day I had learnt to take a reindeer’s temperature and I had taken Bovril’s temperature with Morna’s help whilst Olly held Bovril in place.
 But now came the real test.

 Catching a calf who has a mother who has a wild side could be difficult.
 Both of them wasn’t interested with the food Morna had so Morna decided to put the food on the floor.
-Morna managed to get close to Shakespare and then get hold of him.
+Morna managed to get close to Shakespeare and then get hold of him.
 It was up to me to independently find Shakespeare’s bottom hole to put the thermometer in so we can find out his temperature.
-I managed to do it and held the theomter in place till it beeped which meant it was ready.
+I managed to do it and held the thermometer in place till it beeped which meant it was ready.
 I felt a huge sense of achievement and was so proud of myself.

 emm morna